 Animal Crossing: New Horizons is one of the best Nintendo Switch games, and it's all about creating the perfect little island life.
-From the beginning of the game, you get to choose where your villagers set up their homes and where any additional buildings or houses get put in.
-However, you don't gain full control over island construction until Resident Services upgrades from a tent to a building.
-If you want to move buildings, create inclines to reach those cliffs, or build bridges over water, then you'll need to get Tom Nook to upgrade Resident Services from a tent to a building.
+From the beginning of the game, you get to choose where your villagers set up their homes and where any additional buildings or houses are built.
+However, if you want to move buildings, create inclines to reach those cliffs without a ladder, or build bridges over water, Tom Nook needs to upgrade Resident Services from a tent to a building.
 Here's exactly how to upgrade Resident Services to unlock bridges and inclines.

 How to upgrade Resident Services to a building

-In order to get Nook to move Resident Services from a tent to a proper building, you need to have five villagers on your island.
-It's going to take a few days and there are a lot of steps needed to make this happen.
-But don't worry.
+To get Nook to upgrade Resident Services from a tent to a proper building, you need to have five villagers on your island.
+You'll need a few days and a lot of legwork to make this happen, but don't worry!
 We'll walk you through it.